vertica/VerticaPy/docs/source/contribution_guidelines_code_auto_doc_example.rst

    :py:mod:`vDataFrame`

-Now you can go throught the below examples to understand the usage in detail.
+Now you can go through the below examples to understand the usage in detail.
 From the examples you will note a few things:

 - Headers are created by writing "---------" underneath them
 - Automatically the parameters are boldened